United Airlines Flight 173: Crash investigation and report

 The NTSB investigation revealed that, when the landing gear was lowered, a loud thump was heard.
 That unusual sound was accompanied by abnormal vibration and yaw of the aircraft.
 The right main landing gear retract cylinder assembly had failed due to corrosion, and that allowed the right gear to free fall.
 Although it was down and locked, the rapid and abnormal free fall of the gear damaged a microswitch so severely that it failed to complete the circuit to the cockpit green light that tells the pilots that gear is down and locked.
-Those unusual indications (loud noise, vibration, yaw, and no green light) led the captain to abort the landing, so they would have time to diagnose the problem and prepare the passengers for an emergency landing.
+Those unusual indications (loud noise, vibration, yaw, and no green light) led the captain to abort the landing, so he would have time to diagnose the problem and prepare the passengers for an emergency landing.
 While the decision to abort the landing was prudent, the accident occurred because the flight crew became so absorbed with diagnosing the problem that they failed to monitor their fuel state and calculate a time when they needed to return to land or risk fuel exhaustion.

 The Safety Board believes that this accident exemplifies a recurring problem—a breakdown in cockpit management and teamwork during a situation involving malfunctions of aircraft systems in flight… Therefore, the Safety Board can only conclude that the flight crew failed to relate the fuel remaining and the rate of fuel flow to the time and distance from the airport, because their attention was directed almost entirely toward diagnosing the landing gear problem.

 The NTSB determined the following probable cause:

 The failure of the captain to monitor properly the aircraft's fuel state and to properly respond to the low fuel state and the crewmember's advisories regarding fuel state.
 This resulted in fuel exhaustion to all engines.
 His inattention resulted from preoccupation with a landing gear malfunction and preparations for a possible landing emergency.

 The NTSB also determined the following contributing factor: